Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

         ...
 ```

 Because position and rotation will constantly change, we need to update the world matrix every frame.
 We also have to take into account the effect of the scale.
-We will compute the world matrix in the `Update` function:
+We will compute the world matrix in the `Update` function.
+Please modify it as follows:

 ```csharp
     public void Update(double dt)